min2ha/ukwa-site/content/target/68892/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: PETER OBORNE: Boris Johnson’s new role is as Theresa May’s most dangerous opponent

 Comments on Boris Johnson's letter of resignation as Foreign Secretary, which shows a complete breakdown of trust between him and the Prime Minister.
 Predicts that Johnson will try and unseat Mrs May as Conservative Party leader and Prime Minister.